open-sauced/docs/docs/community/hacktoberfest.md

 - Check out GitHub's [introductory course](https://github.com/skills/introduction-to-github) to learn how to use the platform when making open source contributions.
 - Read our [The Power of Git](https://dev.to/opensauced/the-power-of-git-a-guide-to-collaborative-version-control-dl6) blog post to learn how to harness the power of Git, your trusty weapon in Hacktoberfest.

+## What should I expect during Hacktoberfest?

+During Hacktoberfest, expect to feel excited and a bit competitive on your quest to submitting your four pull requests.
+While those feelings are understandable, it's important to remember the following:

+- Think first, work later: It's best to share your ideas and/or request to work on an issue before submitting a pull request.
+It'll make it easier for maintainers to assess whether your suggestion fits in with their project.
+It will also help you develop your communication skills.
+- Be patient: Maintainers are people with lives outside of open source, so avoid constantly messaging them about when your pull request be reviewed and merged.
+- Try new things: While revising typos is helpful, it's best to diversify contributions.
+This would help expand your skills, which is very useful if you plan on using your Hacktoberfest contributions as samples for your portfolio.

 ## I'm ready for Hacktoberfest

-Great! 😄 If you're looking for a project to contribute to, Bekah has [curated a list of beginner-friendly projects for Hacktoberfest](https://insights.opensauced.pizza/pages/BekahHW/655/dashboard).
+Great! 😄 If you're looking for a project to contribute to, check out[Bekah's curated list of beginner-friendly projects for Hacktoberfest](https://insights.opensauced.pizza/pages/BekahHW/655/dashboard).

 Happy Contributing! 😄